ornldaac/compare_downloads/Test_Findings.md

 simultaneous requests v.s. more simultaneous requests being handled by the server.

 ## Findings
-### 1. THREDDS NCSS randomly returns incorrect data
+### 1. THREDDS NCSS could randomly return incorrect data
 We observed that NCSS randomly returned incorrect, or inconsistent, data when the same request was repeated many times.
 This issue was observed in all the THREDDS data servers we tested, including:
 *  ORNL DAAC THREDDS data servers
    * Instances setup to deliver Daymet data to AppEEARS
+      * https://thredds.daac.ornl.gov/thredds-daymet/ (actual data processing is handled by the three server nodes below)
       * https://daymetthredds-dev.ornl.gov:8443/thredds-daymet/ (v4.6.14)
       * https://daymetthredds2-dev.ornl.gov:8443/thredds-daymet/ (v4.6.1)
       * https://daymetthredds3-dev.ornl.gov:8443/thredds-daymet/ (v4.6.14)
    * Instances setup to distribute ORNL DAAC datasets
-      * https://thredds.daac.ornl.gov/thredds/ (supported by the two server nodes below)
+      * https://thredds.daac.ornl.gov/thredds/ (actual data processing is handled by the two server nodes below)
       * https://gistds1.ornl.gov:8443/thredds/ (v4.6.6)
       * https://gistds2.ornl.gov:8443/thredds/ (v4.6.6)
 *  PO.DAAC THREDDS data server
   * https://thredds.jpl.nasa.gov/thredds (v4.6.14)

+### 2. Result returned could contain data read from a data layer different from what's requested
+In some tests that resulted in incorrect data returned, we observed the result returned contained data read in by THREDDS from a data layer different from what was requested.
+See <q>Findings from specific test scenarios</q> for a detailed description of this issue.

+### 3. Result returned could contain data extracted at a point different from what's requested
+In some tests that resulted in incorrect data returned, we observed the result returned contained data extracted by THREDDS from a point (as defined by the latitude and longitude coordinates) different from what was requested.
+See <q>Findings from specific test scenarios</q> for a detailed description of this issue.

+### 4. Result returned could contain part (or none) of the time steps requested.
+In some tests that resulted in incorrect data returned, we observed that the result returned could be incomplete (e.g. 20 time steps returned instead of the requested 1320 time steps) or even contain no data values at all.
+See <q>Findings from specific test scenarios</q> for a detailed description of this issue.

-### 2. This incorrect data issue applies to both the csv and netcdf formats
+### 5. This incorrect data issue applies to netcdf response format, but possibly to other formats as well.
-We observed this incorrect data issue for requests with data format to be either csv or netcdf, specified by the accept param in the request URL
+We observed this incorrect data issue for requests with netcdf data format, specified by the accept param in the request URL
 *  accept=netcdf

-*  accept=csv
+We occasionally saw "truncated" result data with csv response format.
+But we are not clear if this issue is caused by THREDDS data server.

 Our tests didn't include other response formats (e.g. xml).
 It's possible that this issue applies to other formats as well.

-### 3. Chance that this incorrect data issue happens increases as the server load goes up
+### 6. The incorrect data issue happens randomly and chance that this issue happens increases as the server load goes up
+This incorrect data issue happens randomly.
+Many of our tests resulted correct data returned.
 We observed the chance for this incorrect data issue to happen increased as we increased the concurrently_level setting in the download_test.py script, which means the test script sent more NCSS requests to the target THREDDS data server at the same time, thus increasing the system load on the server.
-But this incorrect data issue could happen even if the concurrent_level was set to be 1 (though it's possible that the THREDDS data server was processing other requests not sent by the test script).

-### 4. Result returned could contain data read from a data layer different from what's requested
-In some tests that resulted in incorrect data returned, we observed the result returned contained data read in by THREDDS from a data layer different from what was requested.
-See <q>Findings from specific test scenarios</q> for a detailed description of this issue.

-### 5. Result returned could contain data extracted at a point different from what's requested
-In some tests that resulted in incorrect data returned, we observed the result returned contained data extracted by THREDDS from a point (as defined by the latitude and longitude coordinates) different from what was requested.
-See <q>Findings from specific test scenarios</q> for a detailed description of this issue.

-### Appendix: Findings from specific test scenarios
+## Appendix: Findings from specific test scenarios
-#### A.1 Test on ORNL DAAC Public THREDDS [2020-06-09 21:38]
+### A.1 Test on ORNL DAAC Public THREDDS [2020-06-09 21:38]
 **Request URLs used for testing**
 20 NCSS request URLs were used in this test.
 These 20 request URLs are specified in this JSON file: [gistds1_requests_ncss_ds1225_diffdata_netcdf.json](./Test_Results/gistds1_ds1225_diffdata.202006092138/gistds1_requests_ncss_ds1225_diffdata_netcdf.json)